GeorgeWilliamStrong/agent-pipelines/experiments/document-parsing/output/hybrid/markdown/[maths-and-diagrams] ey-gen-ai-report.md

 ### Securing Critical Digital Infrastructure

 - **Access to chips**: Availability of computation infrastructure and securing the technology supply chain is imperative for the development and deployment of AI.
 Gen AI requires chips with high processing power such as graphics processing units (GPUs), field-programmable gate arrays (FPGAs), and application-specific integrated circuits (ASICs) that are specialized for AI.
 Presently, these chips are imported into India.
 Therefore, technology partnerships with countries like the US, Taiwan, etc. would be crucial in sourcing technology that enables the growth of AI systems in India and securing future supply chains.
-In addition, incentivizing the domestic manufacturing of the same may be expedited as recommended by MEITY’s IndiaAI Expert Group Report 2023.
+In addition, incentivizing the domestic manufacturing of the same may be expedited as recommended by MEITY’s IndiaAI Expert Group 2023.

 - **Access to enhanced computational capability**: Development of AI requires access to specialized computational capability.
 Cost of access to such computing power may be extremely challenging for smaller players, especially start-ups.
 Building on the suggestions of NITI Aayog in May 2023, the AIRAWAT supercomputer, focused on AI computing, was established at C-DAC.
 Such efforts can democratize access to AI compute infrastructure.
 The technical requirements from a compute infrastructure/Gen AI point of view will still need regular review and additional infrastructure can be established.
 Like in Japan, domestic start-ups may be provided subsidized access to publicly funded compute resources.